farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - On a `1-3`, the `consequence` still happens.
 - On a `4-5`, the `consequence` is reduced.
 - On a `6`, the `consequence` is avoided.
-- On a `66`, the `consequence` is avoided, and you get +1 position for your next roll.
+- On a `66`, the `consequence` is avoided, and you get some other benefit.

 ### Clocks